danbev/learning-ai/notes/ggml-quantization.md

 }
 ```
 The first thing to notice is that the value of `k` which is the number of
-elememnt int the x array or floats, which are the float values we want to
+elements in the x array of floats, which are the float values we want to
-quantize and y is a pointer to the type trait. x has to be divisable by 32 which
+quantize, and y is a pointer to the type trait. x has to be divisable by 32 which
 is asserted.
 Following the number of blocks, `nb`, is calculated and then it
 iterates over the first block.